jsdelivr/globalping/INFRASTRUCTURE.md

 - Hosted on Hetzner in Falkenstein
 - 2xVMs with 4 threads and 8GB RAM per VM
-- 1 Load-balancer with health-checks and TLS termination
+- 1 Load-balancer with health-checks and TLS termination and automated LetsEncrypt certs
-- Master branch is compiled into a Docker container automatically
+- Master branch is compiled into a Docker container automatically by Docker Hub.
 - Manually triggered deployments using Docker Swarm (Network host mode)
 - $33/month